The Extraordinary Whistler Train Wreck

 Beautiful, scenic farm in a valley surrounded by mountains

-The North Arm Farm in Pemberton, just a 30 minute drive north of Whistler, is one of these secret spots.
-It's startlingly beautiful in a wonderfully charming and unexpected way.
-And even more unexpectedly... it's free.
+The North Arm Farm in Pemberton, just a 30 minute drive north of Whistler, is one of these secret spots that most locals don't know about.
+The farm is located in the shadow of the jagged peaks of Mt Currie and is startlingly beautiful in a wonderfully charming and unexpected way.
+And even more unexpectedly... it's free to visit.

-Free to wander through the fields of strikingly colourful and organized crops laying seemingly at the foot of the wildly spectacular Mount Currie.
+Free to wander through the fields of strikingly colourful and organized crops stretching into the distance towards Lillooet River and Mt Currie.

-Along with the beautiful setting and views there is an area surrounded by animals.
+Along with the beautiful setting and views there is a great little area with lots of farm animals.
 Chickens, pigs and geese crowd around you hoping for scraps from the farm shop.

-The Farm Shop and Cafe are fantastic as well.
-A surprising variety of bakery and lunch items crowd the counters.
+The Farm Shop and Cafe are great to visit as well.
+A surprising huge variety of bakery and lunch items crowd the counters.
 Along with shelves and bins of farm fresh produce.

 You suddenly realize that you just came through what could be called Pemberton Farm Experience.
 All for free, except of course for all the amazing food you are inevitably going buy before leaving.

 It is open year-round.
 Everyday during the growing seasons and weekends only during the winter and spring.

 Walk Sea to Sky Trail, Valley & Lost Lake Trails

 Beautiful, accessible and extensive, trails are everywhere in Whistler